Trump Reverses Obama Criticism, Touts New Jobs In Brief Remarks

 Doing my best to disregard the many inflammatory President O statements and roadblocks.Thought it was going to be a smooth transition - NOT!— Donald J. Trump (@realDonaldTrump) December 28, 2016

 But asked by reporters Wednesday afternoon how that transition was going, Trump said, "I think very, very smoothly.
 Very good.
 You don't think so?"
-(A 'not' was not forthcoming in real life.)
+(A "not" was not forthcoming in real life.)

 The Obama tiff — or non-tiff, depending on which Trump you listen to — is the latest sign of a disparity between Trump's public statements and his social media statements.